gmtmcd/Level-4-Individual-Project/timelog.md

 * *1 hour* Planned who is able to participate in user surveys
 * *0.5 hours* Fixed the issue with only the text being tappable in the notes list, now the whole row is tappable
 * *1.5 hours* Added in edit buttons to notes list and recordings list to make it more clear how to delete notes, found an error created by me adding in ability to cancel making a note that has now broken the ability to save a note and have it dismiss
+* *0.5 hours* Fixed that notes werent dismissing on save by changing where the add notes was presented
+* *0.5 hours* Added the cancel note button back in